qmk/qmk_firmware/keyboards/checkerboards/quark_squared/readme.md

 Make example for this keyboard (after setting up your build environment):

     make checkerboards:quark_squared:default

+These boards may be reset into bootloader either via the reset hardware button (on the back of the PCB near the USC connector) or through a configured RESET shortcut inserted into the keymap.

 See the [build environment setup](https://docs.qmk.fm/#/getting_started_build_tools) and the [make instructions](https://docs.qmk.fm/#/getting_started_make_guide) for more information.
 Brand new to QMK?
 Start with our [Complete Newbs Guide](https://docs.qmk.fm/#/newbs).